sio/potyarkin.com/content/posts/20171007-software-translation.md

 was the translated one.

 You might think it was a mistake on the authors's part, but they were smart and experienced people.
-They knew it was pointless referencing a translated version because no professional user would have used Russian interface at that time.
+They knew it was pointless to reference a translated version because no professional user would have used Russian interface at that time.
 And they knew that the next version might come with totally different translation for the same UI elements.